-- Verbal praise and recognizing achievements in all aspects of the young person's life.
-In school - Individual rewards- pupils have working towards cards to show them their immediate reward for completing tasks. - Pupil of the week awarded on a Friday in assembly agreed by all staff for the pupil who has achieved their best in the previous week.
+- Individual rewards- pupils have working towards cards to show them their immediate reward for completing tasks. - Pupil of the week awarded on a Friday in assembly agreed by all staff for the pupil who has achieved their best in the previous week.